xulihang/BasicCAT-website/_posts/2026-07-11-self-hosted-manga-translation-api-server.md

 ### Targeting a Specific Instance

-If you have multiple ImageTrans instances connected, specify the target with `displayName`:
+If you have multiple ImageTrans instances connected, specify the target with `displayName` (optional password is supported):

 ```bash
 curl -X POST http://localhost:51042/translate \